a-JAVA-chip-frappuccino/Phase-3-ClassAttributesMethods/README.md

-# Phase 3 Lecture - Class Attributes and Class Methods
+# Phase 3 Lecture 3: Class Attributes and Class Methods

-## To get started:
+## Objectives

-0. Shell into correct Python version
+By the end of today's lecture, you will be able to create class attributes and class methods (aggregate methods).

+## Lesson Plan

-1. Run `pipenv install` to install the dependencies for the project
-2. Run `pipenv shell` to enter into the project's virtual environment/shell
+0. Run `pipenv install` to install the dependencies and `pipenv shell` to enter the virtual environment.

-## To run each file:

-1. Run `python src/classes/Book.py` or `python3 src/classes/Book.py`.
+1. Define a class Book with three properties: title, author, page_count
+2. Define a class attribute that stores all objects.
+    - What distinguishes a class attribute from an instance attribute?
+3. Define a class method `get_all_books` that returns all books.
+    - How many ways can you define a class method?
+4. Define a class method `get_avg_page_count` that returns the mean/average page count across all books.
+5. Define a class method `get_longest` that returns the longest book.

+## Looking Ahead

+Tomorrow's lecture will walk through how to combine multiple classes and objects.